Saigovernor/Budding/README.md

 - Moderate wind speeds of around 3.844mph also increase your chances of seeing a Bigfoot.
 - Most observations in this dataset were reported as Class A, so the veracity of the information gotten from this dataset can be trusted.

-To observe a bigfoot, you should be on the lookout for conditions highlighted above and you just _might_ see one!
+To observe a bigfoot, you should be on the lookout for conditions similiar to those highlighted above and you just _might_ see one!